nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - 1a.
 User also inputs last visited and visit date.

   - 1a1.
-SeniorLoves shows a new entry for the elderly added, with the optional details as well.
+SeniorLove shows a new entry for the elderly added, with the optional details as well.

     Use case ends.